Strategies

 Badging

-Digital credentials and badging currently serve as important mechanisms for helping students understand their skills and to share evidence of program efficacy.
-And as we continue to accumulate insights, students’ learning data will unlock progressively valuable information that will inform the long-term RWL strategy.
+Digital credentials and badging currently serve as important mechanisms for helping students understand their skills and share evidence of program efficacy.
+As we continue to accumulate insights, students’ learning data will unlock progressively valuable information that will inform the long-term RWL strategy.
 Our goal is to support districts in badging Market Value Assets in a way that is sustainable, integrated, and valuable to students.

 • Build a two-sided market